cgueret/pilod-boek/how-to-publish-open-data.md

+% Publishing Open Data on the Web
+% Christophe Guéret <christophe.gueret@dans.knaw.nl>
+% June 6, 2013

-# How to publish Open Data on the Web
+# Publishing Open Data on the Web
 There is an increasing interest towards publishing data open on the Web.
 Opening what used to be closed data brings a lots of opportunities in terms of social and economical development, participatory governance and improvement of